ainfinum/Extended-Kalman-Filter/README.md

 ## 1. Introduction

-In this project I've implemented an Extended Kalman Filter in C++.
+In this project I've implemented an Extended Kalman Filter in C++ to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 The simulator provides the script the measured data (either lidar or radar), and the script feeds back the measured estimation marker, and RMSE values from its Kalman filter.
 I implemented a sensor fusion which combines lidar and radar measurements to track the bicycle's position and velocity.

 ## 2. Project Environment